Novel Topological Effects in Dense QCD in a Magnetic Field: Model of Cold and Dense Quark Matter in a Magnetic Field

-for the higher ($l\neq0$) Landau levels.
-In (\ref{HighLspectrum}), $\xi=\pm$ indicates spin projection, $\epsilon=\pm$ particle/antiparticle energies, and $e_f$ denotes the flavor electric charge.
+In (\ref{HighLspectrum}) $\xi=\pm$ indicates spin projection and $\epsilon=\pm$ particle/antiparticle energies.
 In contrast, only one spin projection ($+$ for positively charged and $-$ for negatively charged quarks) contributes to the LLL spectrum.
-An important characteristic of the spectrum is that the LLL energies are not symmetric about the zero-energy level \cite{KlimenkoPRD82}.
+An important feature of this spectrum is that the LLL energies are not symmetric about the zero-energy level.
 As a consequence, the $\pm$ sign in front of the square root should not be interpreted as particle/antiparticle in the LLL case.